ig3/srf/README.md

-was practically impossible and even simple modifications (e.g. [Anki - limit new](https://github.com/ig3/anki-limitnew)) were difficult and excessivly time consuming to maintain due to frequent changes in the Anki fundamentals.
+was practically impossible and even simple modifications (e.g. [Anki - limit new](https://github.com/ig3/anki-limitnew)) were difficult and excessivly time consuming to maintain due to frequent changes in the Anki internals.
 So I wrote this.

-It is much simpler than Anki (i.e. has a small subset of Anki features) but the scheduler is much better for my purposes: studying language.
+srf is much simpler than Anki (i.e. has a small subset of Anki features) but the scheduler is better for my purposes: studying language.
 In particular, the scheduler prioritizes cards with shorter intervals over those with longer intervals and it automatically regulates the introduction of new cards to maintain a consistent, configurable study time per day.

 ## Getting Started